alouiscious/jump-start/preparing-to-code/keyboard-navigation/README.md

 - window snapping [Cinch](http://www.irradiatedsoftware.com/cinch/), [Divvy](http://mizage.com/divvy/), [Slate](https://github.com/mattr-/slate), [Spectacle](https://www.spectacleapp.com/)

 ## Practice tasks
-1. Use Spotlight to open the finder
+1. Use Spotlight to open the finder cmd-space finder
-    * What does tab do in finder?
+    * What does tab do in finder? nav next item focus
-    * What does shift + tab do in finder?
+    * What does shift + tab do in finder? nav previous item focus
 1. Do the following commands using only the keyboard:
     1. Open your web browser
     1. Navigate to adadevelopersacademy.org
-    1. Keeping the Ada browser tab open, open a new tab
+    1. Keeping the Ada browser tab open, open a new tab cmd-t
     1. Navigate to google.com
-    1. Navigate back to the Ada tab
+    1. Navigate back to the Ada tab cntrl-shft-tab
-    1. Refresh the web page
+    1. Refresh the web page cmd-r
-    1. Quit out of the web browser (don't just close the tabs, close the whole application)
+    1. Quit out of the web browser (don't just close the tabs, close the whole application) cmd-q
 1. Use Spotlight to open Finder, web browser, system preferences and then switch between all three applications